November 25, 2025

 How it works

-Whenever a filing has a defined submission window, Daisy files it on the first day that window opens.
-This reduces risk and keeps the building ahead of city timelines.
+Whenever a task or filing has a defined submission window, Daisy initiates it on the first day that window opens.
+Starting early reduces risk, prevents late filing penalties, and gives buildings time to address follow-ups without pressure.

-4. Full board visibility in the Daisy Dashboard
+Full visibility for boards in the Daisy Dashboard

 What this means for your building